ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFObject.rst

 ---------------------

-Primitive PDF objects such as booleans, names, and numbers can usually be treated like Javascript values.
-When that is not sufficient use these
+Primitive PDF objects such as booleans, names, and numbers can usually be treated like Javascript values (thanks to valueOf).
+When that is not sufficient use these functions:
-functions:

 .. method:: PDFObject.prototype.isNull()